gromb57/mac-wwdc23__RunningMacOSInAVirtualMachineOnAppleSilicon/README.md

 _virtualMachine = [[VZVirtualMachine alloc] initWithConfiguration:configuration];
 ```

-Inside the `VMconfiguration` method, the app also creates a platform configuration for the VM. [`VZMacPlatformConfiguration`][class_VZMacPlatformConfiguration] configures important macOS-specific data that the macOS guest needs to run, including the specific [`hardwareModel`][property_hardwareModel] that the image supports, as well as a [`machineIdentifier`][property_machineIdentifier] that uniquely identifies the current VM instance and differentiates it from any others.
+Inside the `createVirtualMachine` method, the app also creates a platform configuration for the VM. [`VZMacPlatformConfiguration`][class_VZMacPlatformConfiguration] configures important macOS-specific data that the macOS guest needs to run, including the specific [`hardwareModel`][property_hardwareModel] that the image supports, as well as a [`machineIdentifier`][property_machineIdentifier] that uniquely identifies the current VM instance and differentiates it from any others.

 ``` swift
 let macPlatform = VZMacPlatformConfiguration()